lostangles/assignment2/brandonbyrne_dpgen/README.txt

 1. Brandon Byrne, NETID: brandonbyrne
 2. ECE 574A
-3. Program that converts a netlist into VHDL
+3. Program that converts a C netlist into a HLSM
 4. Brandon: 100%